czeglediptr/100-days-of-code/log.md

 **Thoughts:** : Today I had to reinstall Windows, as I faced the issue that I need some gaming to chill from programming and work.
 Now, I need to control my behaviour accordingly!

 **Link to work:** N/A

+### Day 27: May 11, 2020

+**Today's Progress**: I successfully submitted the plurality porblem set for CS50.
+I will start the next problem set tomorrow, as today my brain needs some rest so I obey it.

+**Thoughts:** : Lets face it, I solved the problem set but the rancher config at work made me tired.
+So it is a great accomplishment for today!

+**Link to work:** N/A